 |High-level radioactive waste||0.0018 g/kWh||0.0011 g/kWh|

 The table below shows the fuel mix if you are on a tariff with matched renewable electricity (including our green tariffs and Green Future tariffs).
 If you did not choose a tariff with matched renewable electricity, the fuel mix for 'Our other tariffs' applies to you.

 The importance of renewables

 The UK Government is committed to developing renewable technologies and growing renewable energy generation.

-Suppliers already source 38% of their electricity from renewable sources.
-For the period between 1st April 2019 and 31st March 2020, that figure for British Gas was 76%.
-We also report zero carbon emissions from the electricity you purchase on any of our tariffs.
+We also report zero carbon emissions from the electricity we supply on any of our tariffs.
 Take a look at our Fuel Mix table above to see how we measure up.